Steroplast EAB – Tearlite

 - 7.5cm size for knees, ankles and legs

-- The bandage allows an ultra-fast application
+- The bandage allows an ultra-fast application with controlled compression

 - Latex-free adhesive coating makes it ideal for sensitive skin